connormaas/buggy-randomizer/README.md

 Optional
 - **[python-dotenv](https://pypi.org/project/python-dotenv/)**: Access
-environment variables from within the program to safely store you email and password.
+environment variables from within the program to safely store your email and password.

 Step-by-step: